 You will be considered a "Non-U.S. Holder" if you beneficially own our common shares and you are not a U.S. Holder or a partnership or other passthrough entity for U.S. federal income tax purposes.
-If you are a partnership or other passthrough entity for U.S. federal income tax treatment of your partners or owners generally will depend upon the status of such partners or owners and your activities.
+If you are a partnership or other passthrough entity for U.S. federal income tax purposes, the U.S. federal income tax treatment of your partners or owners generally will depend upon the status of such partners or owners and your activities.